Jamie Virostko

 Glenda Dickler, Postal Carrier

-Jamie began her acting career in Chicago with leading roles in several plays and received Gay Chicago magazine’s After Dark Award for her performance in Journeys.
+Jamie’s original play, The Outskirts of Paradise, premiered at the Met Theater in East Hollywood.
+Her acting career began in Chicago with roles in The Mill on the Floss, Standing on my Knees, Alarms and Excursions, and The Three Lives of Lucie Cabrol.
+She appeared in The Death of Bessie Smith at the Goodman Theater and received Gay Chicago Magazine’s After Dark Award for her performance in Journeys.
 Jamie grew up in rural Indiana and trained at Mountview Theatre School in London.